Salesforce Flow permissions update

 Screenshot: flows list

-To edit the fields that are displayed, select the List View Controls cog, and select Select Fields to Display.
+To edit the fields displayed, select the List View Controls cog, and select Select Fields to Display.

 Screenshot: select fields

-Note Ensure that you have not amended filter conditions for the All Flows list view.
+Note Ensure you haven’t amended the filter conditions for the All Flows list view.
 It's important that all flows are visible.

 4. Check the list for any affected flow types.

 Note Ignore any flows that have a Package State of Managed-Installed.
-These flows are provided by Sage People and cannot be modified.
+Sage People provides these flows and you can't modify them.
 Sage People is responsible for the functioning and maintenance of these flows.

-5. For any affected flow types, ensure that they can be edited.
+5. For any affected flow types, ensure you can edit them.
 To do this, select the down arrow on the right side of the list.
-If you do not see Edit Access, then no further action is required.
+If you don’t see Edit Access, you don't need to act.

 Screenshot: edit access option

-This is because only flows that run in User Context can have their access edited, and it is only these flows that are affected.
-Flows running in other contexts cannot (and do not need to) have their access edited.
-Consequently, for any flows that cannot have their access edited, no action is required.
+This is because only flows that run in User Context can have their access edited.
+These flows are the only ones affected.
+Flows running in other contexts can’t (and don’t need to) have their access edited.
+Therefore, for any flows that can’t have their access edited, you don't need to act.

-If you have any flows that meet the following criteria, you must take action:
+If you have any flows that meet the following criteria, you must act:

 • The flow is of an affected type

-• The flow does not have the Managed-Installed Package State
+• The flow doesn’t have the Managed-Installed Package State

 What action do I need to take?

-To ensure there are no interruptions to affected flows, please review any flows in your organization.
+To ensure there are no interruptions to affected flows, review any flows in your organization.

 For any affected flows, assign permissions as detailed in the help topic Assign permissions to Flows.